nadavbra/protein_bert/README.md

 Have a look at the notebook used to finetune the model on a large set of diverse tasks and benchmarks for more usage examples:
 [ProteinBERT demo](https://github.com/nadavbra/protein_bert/blob/master/ProteinBERT%20demo.ipynb).

+You can also download  directly from Huggingface as a Keras model: https://huggingface.co/GrimSqueaker/proteinBERT

 Installation